ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 let y = x;
 ```

-In the above case, both x and y refer to a differnet memory location with value 10 in it.
+In the above case, both x and y refer to a different memory location with value 10 in it.

 ### Mutable types

 1. **Object**
 2. **Array**

-In mutable types, updating the variable acutlly updates the value.
+In mutable types, updating the variable actually updates the value.

 ```javascript
 let arr = [1, 2, 3];